-If submitting a proposal via email, the technical proposal and cost proposal must be saved as separate PDF documents and emailed to benjamin.baker@alasak.gov as separate, clearly labeled attachments, such as "Vendor A - Technical Proposal.pdf" and "Vendor A - Cost Proposal.pdf" (Vendor A is the name of the offeror).
+When submitting a proposal via email, the technical proposal and cost proposal must be saved as separate PDF documents and emailed to DECDASPROCUREMENT@ALASKA.GOV as separate, clearly labeled attachments, such as "Vendor A - Technical Proposal.pdf" and "Vendor A - Cost Proposal.pdf" (Vendor A is the name of the offeror).
 The email must contain the RFP number in the subject line.